How and where can I volunteer to help animals?

 Animals come in all shapes and sizes, yet they all somehow manage to steal our hearts in one way or another.
 Whether it’s your chosen career to work with animals or simply a personal passion, volunteering abroad with animals is a decision that will change not only your life, but the lives of the animals you choose to help.

 So how do you choose what type of animal volunteer work is for you?
-Start by taking a look at the following top ten ways to volunteer abroad with animals!
+Start by taking a look at the following top ten volunteer opportunities with animals!

 1. Sea Turtle Conservation & Research